vvergarahack/problem-set-3.5/README.md

 ### Exercise 2 (`leapYears`)

-What are the next @count leap years?
+What are the next `count` leap years?

-Print your solution in the following formats:
+Print your solution in the following format:
 ```
 The next leap year is X.
 The next 2 leap years are X and Y.